-- (1) Amounts shown represent the range of potential payouts under our annual incentive compensation plan.
+(1) Amounts shown represent the range of potential payouts under our annual incentive compensation plan.
 See "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" below for a discussion of the amounts included in this column.
-The actual amounts paid to our Named Executives are included in the Non-Equity Incentive Plan Compensation column of the "Summary Compensation Table" above. - (2) See "Estimated Future Payouts Under Equity Incentive Plan Awards" below for a discussion of the amounts included in this column. - 3) Amounts shown represent shares of our common stock underlying restricted stock units.
-See "All Other Stock Awards" below for a discussion of the amounts included in this column. - (4) See "Grant Date Fair Value of Stock Awards" below for a discussion of the amounts included in this column. - 5) Mr. McCabe served as our Senior Vice President, General Counsel and Secretary until January 2, 2023 when he transitioned to Special Advisor to the CEO.
-Pursuant to the terms of the Transition Agreement, dated December 29, 2022, Mr. McCabe forfeited his outstanding and unvested equity awards as of that date in return for a one-time payment. - (6) Mr. Duffy joined the Company as Senior Vice President and Chief Administrative Officer on August 29, 2022.
+The actual amounts paid to our Named Executives are included in the Non-Equity Incentive Plan Compensation column of the "Summary Compensation Table" above.

+- (2) See "Estimated Future Payouts Under Equity Incentive Plan Awards" below for a discussion of the amounts included in this column. - (3) Amounts shown represent shares of our common stock underlying restricted stock units.
+See "All Other Stock Awards" below for a discussion of the amounts included in this column. - 4) Amounts shown represent the number of shares of our common stock underlying stock options.
+See "All Other Option Awards" below for a discussion of the amounts included in this column. - (5) See "Grant Date Fair Value for Stock Awards" and "Grant Date Fair Value of Option Awards" below for a discussion of the amounts included in this column.